ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/setup_en.md

 * `‘’“”·… ABCDEFGHIJKLMNOPQRSTUVWXYZ():;[]abcdefghijklmnopqrstuvwxyzé'-?!.♂$×/,♀0123456789`

-And the following special characters (these each take up one character):
+And the following special characters (these each count as one character):
 * `<'d>`
 * `<'l>`
 * `<'t>`